 - Views per playlist start (web only): Average number of video views after a playlist was initiated.

-In order to see data for playlists, one of your playlists must have been viewed at least once since February 1, 2014.
+To see data for playlists, one of your playlists must have been viewed at least once since February 1, 2014.

 The video would still show as part of the playlist in the reports if it was part of the playlist during the selected time period.